KQM-git/TCL/docs/evidence/equipment/weapons.md

 (A1 CRITs here or otherwise it is doomed)

 **Significance:**
 Assuming kazuhas level does not approach infinity while the enemy level and/or DEF does, and assuming DEF Shred/reduction does not approach 100%, the DMG reduction on the quest's cursed blade matters less and less because the DEF formula would make non transformative or true damage approach 0 anyways.
 It will not impact transformative or true damage, which both bypass DEF, so the effect of the DMG reduction is negligible.
-In such a case kazuha should probably use an em weapon, but at the very least the DMG reduction on the cursed blade will not be very detrimental in these scenarios.
+In such a case Kazuha should probably use an em weapon, but at the very least the DMG reduction on the cursed blade will not be very detrimental in these scenarios.

 ---